erthward/phen_asynch/README.md

 3. *On GEE*, once the asset is uploaded, make it publicly accessible.
 4. *On GEE*, use the 'Get Link' button to create a URL pointing to the script saved at 'src/phen/viz/data_viewer/viz_results_GEE_APP.js' (saved at a different path within my GEE cloud project's repo), then copy that URL to the appropriate place at the top of this README.
 4. *On GEE*, interested individuals can now use the link at the top of this README to navigate to a very basic data viewer for our main mapping results.

+### extended data:
+1. Compose multipanel items (all items except 3, 8, and 10) in Google Drawings.
+2. Download as PDF at appropriate pixel dimensions.
+3. Use `pdf2toppm` to convert to 300-DPI PNGs.

 -------------------------------------------